davesnuthouse/RedGuild/README.md

 * Revisit audit log now that sync is working
 * Redo the way DKP table saves to a single button commit (hook into editor rollback funcitonality)
 * Use alt data for editors to remove their alts from sync (better data integrity)
-* Table version in sync info
+* Add a small sync to check table version between non editors and colour the sync info if out of date

 Outstanding bugs: